Skip to main content

 What's next?

-When the previous steps are completed, you can share the templates you’ve created with your teammates.
-You can also inform your teammates they’re able to install the packages in files they create.
+Share your templates with teammates.
+They can also install the packages directly in files they create.